bponce04/cse15l-lab-reports/index.md

 Once you have Visual Studio Code and Git Bash set up, it is finally time to log in to your ieng6 account.

-1) Open up a new terminal in Visual Studio Code (either with Crtl + Shift + ' or by selecting 'New Terminal' in the Terminal bar).
-Make sure that you have Git Bash as your default terminal.
-If not, look at the second sub-step in Step 2.
+1) Open up a new terminal in Visual Studio Code.
+Make sure that you have Git Bash as your default terminal, if not look at the second sub-step in Step 2.

 3) Once you have the Git-Bash terminal open in Visual Studio Code, type in the following command: `ssh`, with your CSE 15L account username afterwards with the address `ieng6.ucsd.edu`.
 Your input at this point should like this: `ssh cs15lsp23<insert your unique 2 characters here>@ieng6.ucsd.edu`.
 You will then recieve a message asking if you want to continue the connection.
 Make sure to type in `yes` to proceed.
 After typing in yes, you will asked to type in your **new** CSE 15L account password